Mental Health Facilities Toledo, OH

 Lutheran Social Services Administrative Office

-Lutheran Social Services Administrative Office is a mental health clinic in Toledo, Ohio, located at 2149 Collingwood Boulevard, 43620.
-Lutheran Social Services Administrative Office offers outpatient treatment.
-Lutheran Social Services Administrative Office provides individual psychotherapy, integrated dual diagnosis disorder treatment and behavior modification to adults, seniors 65 or older and children / adolescents.
+Lutheran Social Services Administrative Office is a mental health center in Toledo, Ohio, located at 2149 Collingwood Boulevard, 43620 zip code.
+Lutheran Social Services Administrative Office provides outpatient treatment.
+Lutheran Social Services Administrative Office offers group therapy, couples/family therapy and trauma therapy to seniors 65 or older, children / adolescents and young adults.
 Lutheran Social Services Administrative Office also supports clients referred from the court/judicial system.
-Some other services provided by Lutheran Social Services Administrative Office include housing services, education services and psychosocial rehabilitation services.
+More services available at Lutheran Social Services Administrative Office include housing services, education services and psychosocial rehabilitation services.

 Learn More